Canadian Physics Contest Timeline

 The OAPT contest is a multiple-choice physics contest intended for grade 11 physics students (first-year learning physics, although grade 12s may compete in a separate division).
 The test is held annually and is sponsored by the Faculty of Applied Science and Engineering of the University of Toronto.
 More information can be found at: http://oapt.ece.utoronto.ca/

-Canadian astronomy olympiad
+Canadian astronomy and Astrophysics olympiad

 Date: May - June